 Manual Configuring Gmail to Outlook 2003

-For Outlook 2003, you will see wizard window, Select “Add a new E-Mail account” and then Click on Next.
+For Outlook 2003, you will see the wizard window, Select “Add a new E-Mail account” and then click on Next.

 Now Choose “IMAP” and Click Next and now we are finally on the account setting page.

-The Setting which we done for outlook 2007 is same for the Outlook 2003, The only change is the user interface, that’s it. so, you can simply follow the above setting configuration done to Outlook 2007.
+The Setting which we did for outlook 2007 is the same as Outlook 2003, The only change is the user interface, that’s it. so, you can simply follow the above setting configuration done to Outlook 2007.
 However, you can follow the given below screenshot for outlook 2003.

-Now go to “More Settings…” and do the port setting and outgoing mail server setting. and Test the account by Clicking on “Test Account Settings…”, If every thing goes well, you may see status as completed and Click Next and Finish.
+Now go to “More Settings…” and do the port setting and outgoing mail server setting. and Test the account by Clicking on “Test Account Settings…”, If everything goes well, you may see the status as completed and Click Next and Finish.

 Configure Gmail in Outlook using POP3 Protocol

-If you still want to go for Pop3 Gmail service, then change the setting in gmail to use POP3 as protocol to be used.
-Everything remains same except the gmail server address and port setting.
+If you still want to go for the POP3 Gmail service, then change the setting in Gmail to use POP3 as the protocol to be used.
+Everything remains the same except the Gmail server address and port setting.

 Incoming server Pop3 Port is 995 and Select the checkbox for “This server requires an encrypted connection (SSL).

-Basically, To Configure Gmail to any other E-mail Clients, You just have to remember gmail incoming and outgoing server address, Ports and Type of encryption used.
+Basically, To Configure Gmail for any other E-mail Client, You just have to remember Gmail incoming and outgoing server addresses, Ports, and the Type of encryption used.
 That’s it.

 465 Or 587